andreamaranesi/netflix_appbar/README.md

   - #### getInstance()

-    NetlixToolbar.getInstance() will return the current NetflixToolbar instance.
+    NetflixAppBar.getInstance() will return the current NetflixAppBar instance.
 So you can get info about current titles, attributes, and so on

   - #### notify()

-    NetflixToolbar.notify() will allow you to update graphical elements on the current displayed screen
+    NetflixAppBar.notify() will allow you to update graphical elements on the current displayed screen

   - #### goBack()

-    NetflixToolbar.goBack() will allow you to return to the previous screen
+    NetflixAppBar.goBack() will allow you to return to the previous screen

-    ####